pseudo-Skye/Series-ly-Mathematical/Mahalanobis distance.md

 \Sigma^\prime = VLV^{-1} = V \sqrt{L} \sqrt{L} V^{-1} = RSSR^{-1} = RSS^TR^T = RS(SR)^T = TT^T
 $$

-The key insight is that the transformation $RS$ applied to the original dataset $D$ and the representation $RS(SR)^T$ of the covariance matrix are equivalent.
+The key insight is that the transformation $RS$ applied to the original dataset $D$ and the $RS$ in the representation $RS(SR)^T$ of the covariance matrix are equivalent.
 This is because **the covariance matrix measures how data points vary with respect to each other, and this variation is captured by the combined transformation $RS$**.

 It is important to know that the transformation matrix $T$ here is named as the **Cholesky factor**.
 It is usually written as $\Sigma^\prime = TT^T$.
 Geometrically, the Cholesky matrix transforms uncorrelated variables into variables whose variances and covariances are given by $\Sigma^\prime$.
 You can go the other way by taking the inversed matrix $T^{-1}$ to transform the correlated variables into uncorrelated ones.
 Thus, to decorate the variables and standardize the distribution, we can apply $D = T^{-1}(D^\prime- \mu^\prime)$ to the correlated dataset.